-Fermented drinks are a great addition to your diet, because they nourish your microbiome, stimulating the immune system, nutrient absorption and specific vitamin production.
-Just like kimchi or sauerkraut in winter, having fermented drinks when the weather’s warmer ensures a good protective barrier against viruses and, some studies say, keeps your mood on the happy side.
+Fermented drinks are a great addition to your diet because they nourish your microbiome, stimulating the immune system, nutrient absorption, and digestion.
+Just like kimchi or sauerkraut in winter, having fermented drinks when the weather is warmer ensures a good protective barrier against viruses and, some studies say, keeps your mood on the happy side.

-Organic honey is a good fermentation starter because it’s basically a combination of yeasts, nutrients and sugar.
-When the honey yeasts consume the sugar, you get the fizzy bubbles that make this drink so agreeable.
+Organic honey is a good fermentation starter because it's basically a combination of yeasts, nutrients, and sugar.
+When yeasts in the honey consume the sugar, you get the fizzy bubbles that make this drink so agreeable.
 If you want to get more bubbles, you can add just a pinch of active yeast to stimulate fermentation.

 Lilac, Ginger and Citrus Cordial